1homas/ISE_with_Meraki_in_AWS/README.md

     ansible-playbook ise_in_aws.yaml
     ```

+1. When ISE is up, you may configure it using the additional playbook :

+    ```bash
+    ansible-playbook ise.configuration.yaml
+    ```

 2. When you are finished playing, you may terminate the instances:

     ```bash
     ansible-playbook ise_in_aws.terminate.yaml
     ```

 ## Manual Configuration in AWS Console and Meraki Dashboard